AlexanderRichey/AlexanderRichey.github.io/articles/2023-01-01-why-i-could-be-wrong.md

 The first sentence expresses a metaphysical possibility.
 It is not making a claim about how the world actually is, for it is known that the Jets lost; it is making a claim about how the world could or could not have been.
 It is saying that the Jets *could* have won.
 In contrast, the second sentence is making a claim about how the world really is.
 It is saying that, since I hear Mark in the room, he must really be in the room.
 In other words, there is no other epistemic possibility relative to current information other than that Mark is in the room.

 (2) above is to be interpreted in this second, *epistemic*, way.
-The sense in which that p *could not* be false is epistemic and not metaphysical.
 (2) is making a claim about how the world really is.

 ## The Argument

 Here’s the argument.
-The acceptance of (1) and (2) about the same domain D yield the following challenge.
+The acceptance of (1) and (2) about the same domain D yields the following challenge.

 > (1) Any of my beliefs about D could be false.<br />
 > (2) If I am certain that p, then that p could not be false.